Nature of Ukrainians

-To understand the nature of Ukrainian women, firstly, we should apply to the Ukrainian folklore, and secondly – to folk rites, customs or rituals.
-This is a unique cultural layer where we can find evidence of the natural beauty and noble deeds of strong in spirit Ukrainian women ,who are able to bring harmony, not only at home but also in society.
+To understand the nature of Ukrainians, firstly, we should apply to the Ukrainian folklore, and secondly – to folk rites, customs or rituals.
+This is a unique cultural layer where we can find evidence of the natural beauty and noble deeds of strong in spirit Ukrainians, who are able to bring harmony, not only at home but also in society.

 Traditionally, the eldest and experienced women held “Rada” (Council) and, therefore, managed the community life while the men had to protect the land.
 So, in contrast to the patriarchal systems in other countries, where the last word in the family always remains behind the man, in a Ukrainian family this right belonged to the eldest woman in the family.